climateinteractive/enroads-guide/docs/guide/nuclear.rst

 Big Message
 -----------

-* Nuclear is not a huge driver of future temperature and competes with the growth of renewables and new technology.
+* Nuclear is not a huge driver of future temperature and competes with the growth of renewables and new zero carbon technology.

 * It could be part of a suite of climate action if one is willing to accept the environmental costs – e.g., handling waste materials and the risk of radiation damage near the plants.